lynette-lyf/cloudmart/README.md

 2. non-user able to view individual product page but registered user cant
     a) error with {%user auth%} part

+3. dont know how to filter by origin in shop:
+ ERROR MESSAGE - invalid literal for int() with base 10: 'Japan'

 to do:
 create status bar for 1.checkout 2.payment 3.order summary